scikit-hep/pyjet/README.rst

 	5          6.498     -1.828     -2.248      3.309          6

-Using and External FastJet Installation
+Using an External FastJet Installation
 ---------------------------------------

 To take advantage of the full FastJet library and optimized O(NlnN) kt and